 This, in itself, is not necessarily a problem for relationism about distance.
 The laws of nature function in any case to rule out some metaphysical possibilities as physically impossible.
 The problem for relationism is that the triangle inequality is automatically satisfied if distances are not fundamental but depend on path lengths.
 For suppose that the distance between two points is simply defined as the length of the shortest path between those points.
 Since a path from a to b conjoined to a path from a to c itself constitutes a path from a to c, the length of the shortest path from a to c can never exceed the length of the shortest path from a to b added to the length of the shortest path from b to c.
 Therefore, the observed truth of the triangle inequality makes it seem just as if distances are not fundamental, but depend on path lengths.
 It seems a cosmic conspiracy that the laws of nature would just happen to pick out those assignments of distances to pairs of points as physical that are embeddable into assignments of lengths to paths.
 Given the empirical evidence, it is much more plausible that the latter are more fundamental than the former.
 The same is the case for the transitivity of mass ratios.
 For suppose that the mass ratio between two particles is simply defined as the ratio of their intrinsic masses: $r{ij} = m_i/m_j$.
-Then $r{ij} \cdot r{jk} := m_i/m_j \cdot m_j/m_k = m_i/m_k =: r{ik}$.
+Then $r{ij} \cdot r{jk} := m_i/m_j \cdot m_j/m_k = m_i/m_k := r{ik}$.
 Therefore, the observed truth of the transitivity of mass ratios makes it seem just as if mass ratios are not fundamental, but depend on intrinsic masses.
 The pattern here is as follows: (i) the relational quantities of a theory are modally free; however, (ii) they are empirically constrained to satisfy certain rules; and (iii) those rules are automatically satisfied if the theory's relational quantities depend on some absolute quantities.

 We claim now that the same objection holds for ARQM.
-The fundamental states of RQM (whether CPL is postulated or not-i.e., whether or not one is dealing with RRQM or ARQM) are relational: they describe the instantiation of the value of a variable of one system relative to another system.
+The fundamental states of RQM (whether CPL is postulated or not) are relational: they describe the instantiation of the value of a variable of one system relative to another system.
 These instantiations are the quantum events.
 They are relational in that the value of one system is always instantiated relative to another system.
-By Hume's dictum, quantum events are modally free; that is, if it is possible for quantity Q of system S to take on value v relative to system S', and it is possible for Q of R to take on value w relative to R', then it is possible for both quantum events to take place.12 Thus, (i) quantum events are modally free.
-RRQM's radical perspectivalism embraces this fact, since it entails that even patterns of quantum events that lead to incompatible perspectives are physically possible.
+By Hume's dictum, quantum events are modally free; that is, if it is possible for quantity Q of system S to take on value v relative to system S', and it is possible for Q of R to take on value w relative to R', then it is possible for both quantum events to take place.
+Thus, (i) quantum events are modally free.
+RRQM's radical perspectivalism embraces this fact, since it entails that even patterns of quantum events that fail link up perspectives are physically possible.
 It is possible, for instance, that Q of S takes on v relative to S' but v' relative to S''.
-Adlam and Rovelli (2023), however, believe that this is incompatible with the intersubjectivity of science.
-They postulate CPL in order to rule out such patterns.
-CPL ensures that if Q of S takes on v relative to S', then Q of S will also take on v relative to S'' as soon as S and S'' interact.
-It follows that (ii) quantum events are empirically constrained to satisfy the
+Adlam and Rovelli

-12At this point, one might wonder whether this isn't already falsified by the Heisenberg uncertainty relations, which after all state that some possible values for position and momentum are not compossible.
+16At this point, one might wonder whether this isn't already falsified by the Heisenberg uncertainty relations, which after all state that some possible values for position and momentum are not compossible.
 We take this to establish that position and momentum are not in fact distinct quantities in quantum mechanics, but rather are quantities which ontologically depend on each other.
 This is itself an interesting point worthy of further investigation-but it is one which we won't pursue further here.